 Signs and symptoms of knee osteoarthritis include:

-The common misconception most patients have is that physical activity worsens their knee osteoarthritis.
-In fact, it is vital to maintain a healthy level of physical activity, especially one that has a low impact on the joints, to maintain mobility and function.
+Most patients’ common misconception is that physical activity worsens their knee osteoarthritis.
+It is vital to maintain a healthy level of physical activity, especially one that has a low impact on the joints, to maintain mobility and function.